Andrey Kolmogorov: Adulthood

 Kolmogorov married Anna Dmitrievna Egorova in 1942.
-He pursued a vigorous teaching routine throughout his life, not only at the university level but also with younger children, as he was actively involved in developing a pedagogy for gifted children (in literature, music, and mathematics).
-At Moscow State University, Kolmogorov occupied different positions, including the heads of several departments: probability, statistics, and random processes; mathematical logic.
+He pursued a vigorous teaching routine throughout his life both at the university level and also with younger children, as he was actively involved in developing a pedagogy for gifted children in literature, music, and mathematics.
+At Moscow State University, Kolmogorov occupied different positions including the heads of several departments: probability, statistics, and random processes; mathematical logic.
 He also served as the Dean of the Moscow State University Department of Mechanics and Mathematics.

 In 1971, Kolmogorov joined an oceanographic expedition aboard the research vessel Dmitri Mendeleev.
 He wrote a number of articles for the Great Soviet Encyclopedia.
 In his later years, he devoted much of his effort to the mathematical and philosophical relationship between probability theory in abstract and applied areas.

-Kolmogorov died in Moscow in 1987, and his remains were buried in the Novodevichy cemetery.
+Kolmogorov died in Moscow in 1987 and his remains were buried in the Novodevichy cemetery.

 A quotation attributed to Kolmogorov is [translated into English]: "Every mathematician believes that he is ahead of the others.
 The reason none state this belief in public is because they are intelligent people."

-Vladimir Arnold once said: "Kolmogorov – Poincaré – Gauss – Euler – Newton, are only five lives separating us from the source of our science".
+Vladimir Arnold once said: "Kolmogorov – Poincaré – Gauss – Euler – Newton, are only five lives separating us from the source of our science."